d-e-v-esh/d-e-v-esh/README.md

 </div>

 My name is Devesh.
- - I am a fully self-taught full-stack developer.
+ - I am a self-taught full-stack developer.
  - I currently use React for and React Native for front-end development.
  - You can email me at [deves125@gmail.com](mailto:deves125@gmail.com)